utku-turan/Outforce-Training/CleanCore/CleanCoreBasics.md

 - **Landscape Compexity:** Business model adaptations, Key application adjustments, Changing customer preferences, Cloud Computing and Agile Development, SAP S/4HANA Cloud and SAP BTP.

 ## Clean Core Components
+**"Core"** means pillars or dimensions.<br>
+**"Clean"** means for each dimension a set of best practices, methodologies, and tools exist.
+If these are used, they allow the customer to consider that dimension to be "clean".

 Clean Core Dimensions:
 - Processes
 - Extensions